 Tickets are a one time purchase of $39 to get access to all sessions ($39 total).

-A certificate will be provided for the number of hours you watch.
+A certificate will be provided for 13 hours.

 To follow the conversation on Instagram or Twitter, please use the hashtag #HeritageTeacherSummit.

 PRESENTERS AND SESSIONS

 Jacquelin Camacho is entering her fifth year of teaching Spanish and Spanish for Heritage Speakers in the suburbs of Chicago.
 Having come from a family of immigrants and being a first generation student herself, she has dedicated her time as a teacher to building curriculum around her students’ social-emotional needs and finding ways to highlight their academic strengths.
 She is passionate about community, social justice and trauma-informed practices in education.